 Sometimes, that obligation is forgotten.
 VICE’s Motherboard, for example, posted a video last month of a reptile perched atop a walking robot suit, because “Tuesdays suck.”
 A comment on Facebook prompted the writer to reach out to an ecologist, who pointed out that the horned lizard appeared to be in distress and expressed concern that the video could inspire similar behavior.
 That sort of expert consulting–at the least, a quick search for any potential issues–should be done before publishing any video.

 Or, if the case may be, don’t publish it at all.
 The Huffington Post covered the otter debacle, detailing the hefty fines associated with marine mammal harassment and quoting several experts on the dangers of touching an otter.
 But the post still included the video.
-“That’s just really passing the buck on your own responsibility,” Dreschel says.Laura Dattaro is a freelance reporter in New York with a focus on the environment and an interest in all things science.
+“That’s just really passing the buck on your own responsibility,” Dreschel says.Laura Dattaro is a science journalist, writer, and producer based in New York.